Sarita-021/MLSA-Certificate-Generator/README.md

 ### Step 2 : Modifying your event details

 - Open the file `main_certificate.py`
-- Move to line 54 and Write your name instead of "Your Name"
+- Move to line 54 and Write name of the "Host" instead of "Your Name"
-- Move to line 57 and Write your name instead of "Your Event Name"
+- Move to line 57 and Write "Event name" instead of "Your Event Name"
-- Move to line 60 and Write your name instead of "Your Event Date"
+- Move to line 60 and Write "Event Date" instead of "Your Event Date"
 - Save the changes.

 ### Step 3 : Open Terminal